 |

-with purple terminal spots.
-Base of Hawaiian shells fades after death
+with purple terminal spots, fading to peach.
+Hawaiian shells fade soon after death

 |